 To be considered for financial aid at PCC, an applicant must:

-For additional financial aid information, refer to the Student Financial Aid Handbook or contact the Office of Admissions & Financial Aid.
+For additional financial aid information, refer to the Student Financial Aid Handbook or contact the Office of Financial Aid.

 Veterans Administration Benefits

 Palau Community College is an approved educational institution for education and training under the Veteran’s Educational Assistance Act (GI Bill).
-Information regarding eligibility, entitlement and types of training authorized may be obtained from the Office of Admissions & Financial Aid.
+Information regarding eligibility, entitlement and types of training authorized may be obtained from the Office of Admissions.

 Non-Federal Funds